 It’s difficult, if not impossible, to make a complete determination of the number of commercial vehicle crashes in the US every year.
 There are nearly half a million large truck and bus crashes alone, and that does not come close to including all types of commercial vehicles.
 Taxis and rideshares (like Uber, Lyft, Alto), delivery cars and vans, vehicles owned and operated for business purposes, construction vehicles, and other industry-specific motor vehicles also contribute to devastating and deadly accidents each year, and they are not included with truck and bus crashes in comprehensive figures.

 What we do know is that in Texas, year over year commercial vehicle accident fatalities have been increasing, and people need help after a dangerous or deadly crash has occurred.
-Thompson Law’s injury attorneys specialize in just this type of assistance.
-Our dedicated team has devoted themselves to helping clients get the help they need in recovering from crash injuries, fighting the insurance companies for maximum compensation, and holding the at-fault parties responsible for their error and negligence.
-Call today for a free consultation, and there is no fee unless we win.
+Thompson Law’s DFW commercial vehicle accident lawyers specialize in just this type of assistance.
+Our DFW commercial vehicle accident lawyers have devoted themselves to helping clients get the help they need in recovering from crash injuries, fighting the insurance companies for maximum compensation, and holding the at-fault parties responsible for their error and negligence.

 In filing an insurance claim after an accident, it’s important to understand which vehicles may be categorized as commercial.
 While some types may be obvious like 18 wheelers or large box trucks, there are many vehicles on the road that you may not suspect are classed commercially.
 Classifications vary slightly by state and are not always as straightforward as you might think.